SebastianDrynda/CarND-LaneLines-P1/README.md

 ## Overview

-The repositor contains the jupyter notebook [P1.ipynb](P1.ipynb) where the processing image pipeline is implemented.
+The repository contains the jupyter notebook [P1.ipynb](P1.ipynb) where the processing image pipeline is implemented.
 The image pipeline consists on 6 steps:

 **Image Pipeline step 1: Converting images into gray scale**